Wyoming vs. New Mexico NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Wyoming's games this season have gone over 40.5 points three of five times.

-- New Mexico and its opponents have combined to score more than 40.5 points in three of six games this season.
+- Wyoming has combined with its opponents to score more than 40.5 points in three of five games this season.

+- So far this season, 50% of New Mexico's games (3/6) have had more combined points than Saturday's total of 40.5.

-- The two teams combine to average 39.3 points per game, 1.2 less than the over/under in this contest.
+- The two teams combine to average 39.3 points per game, 1.2 less than the total in this contest.

-- The 51 points per game these two squads have allowed their opponents to score this season are 10.5 more than the 40.5 total in this contest.

-- The Cowboys and their opponents have scored an average of 50.2 points per game in 2021, 9.7 more than Saturday's total.

 Wyoming Stats and Trends